uscwebservices/usc-localist-for-wordpress/readme.md

 ## Plugin Usage

-This is a WordPress Plugin that uses the shortcode `[localist-calender]` to get events from the [usc-calendar].
+This is a WordPress Plugin that uses the shortcode `[localist-calendar]` to get events from the [usc-calendar].

 ## API Options